The FOND Founder Story

 Part of my “why” was seeing that ‘ah-hah!’ moment when someone would try FOND and realize that something so good for them could also taste really good.
 And that was truly beautiful.
 People think that decadence is a slice of chocolate cake - and it can be - but sometimes it’s a strawberry that’s still warm from the sun when you eat it.
 It’s that closeness to the food that is so meaningful for me.

 I love to garden, and I love to be close to the land, and for my food to be as close to the land as it can be.
 And I know that’s not possible for everyone, so another reason we started FOND was to give that farmer’s market access and quality to everyone.
 Not everyone has access to a farmer’s market, so our mission has always been to use the freshest ingredients possible in our bone broths.
-We use the best chicken and beef we can find, then combine it with all fresh, organic herbs, and we make our broth in a beautifully shelf-stable format so that anyone can have access to it for a long time (at least two years unopened!).
+We use the best chicken and beef we can find, all verified regenerative, then combine it with fresh, organic herbs, and we make our broth in a beautifully shelf-stable format so that anyone can have access to it for a long time (at least two years unopened!).

 In 2015 and today, bone broth is a real need.
 Even if people don’t know that they need it yet - eventually they discover it.
 So we continue to innovate, experiment, and release new flavors to meet a whole range of different people where they are now.
 The entire experience of FOND is designed to be a welcoming, nourishing one.
 We like to say - ‘no diet needed, all diets welcome.’
 Come as you are and we will handle the rest - we’re here to make your life better with each sip.